Medical and Science Journalism

 Readings for the course include a text about medical

-statistics, a classic book on writing well, a case study by a
+statistics, a classic book on writing well, a compendium of

-classroom discussions.
-In addition to the list below, I'll
+the appropriate classroom discussions.
+In addition to the list

-supply additional source materials and articles from various
+below, I'll supply additional source materials and articles from

-publications.
-The following books are all available at the
+various publications.
+The following books are all available at

-UNC student store (and on Amazon) and copies of all the books
+the UNC student store (and on Amazon) and copies of all the

-(except A Field Guide for Science Writers will be on
+books (except A Field Guide for Science Writers) will be

 Journalism & Mass Communication.
-(Please note the reserve
+Please note that the books

-proper style and usage for all written assignments.
+Stylebook for proper style and usage for all written

 1) Blum, Deborah, Mary Knudson & Robin Marantz Henig, editors.
 A Field Guide for Science Writers (Second Edition), Oxford University Press (paperback), 2005, $19.95, ISBN: 0-19-5174992.

-Also, starting with the class for Wednesday, September 12, students should begin reading the print version of the Tuesday Science Times section of the New York Times.
+Also, starting with the class for Wednesday, September 11, students should begin reading the print version of the Tuesday Science Times section of the New York Times.
 On the assigned dates, students should bring the Science Times section to class.
 Please consult the course schedule below for the exact dates for which the section should be read.
-Please note that the online version of the New York Times is not an acceptable substitute since the online version lacks some graphics and other key layout features of the print edition.
+Please note that the online version of the New York Times is not an acceptable substitute since the online and print versions do not necessarily have the same content.
 The New York Times is available in the UNC Student Store and is also available at a reduced rate by subscription.
 To subscribe, you can call 1-800-NYTIMES and ask for college subscriptions.
 Receiving the print edition by subscription also gives you unlimited online access.